DebasisBaidya/Sales_Forecasting_Project-6/README.md

 ### 🧹 Data Preprocessing & EDA (`Task 1.ipynb`)

 - 🧽 Cleaned missing values, checked consistency
-- 📈 Performed EDA to identify patterns in sales
+- 📈 Performed EDA to identify patterns, trends, insights crucial in sales for model training.
-- 📊 Explored features like `DayOfWeek`, `Promo`, and `StateHoliday`
+- 📊 Explored features like `DayOfWeek`, `Promo`, and `StateHoliday` to assess their impact on sales.

 ---